1992 US Open – Men's singles

 Defending champion Stefan Edberg defeated Pete Sampras in the final, 3–6, 6–4, 7–6(7–5), 6–2 to win the men's singles tennis title at the 1992 US Open.
+It was his second US Open singles title and sixth and last major singles title overall.

-The semifinal match between Edberg and Michael Chang lasted 5 hours and 26 minutes, making it the longest match in the Open Era up to that point.
+The semifinal between Edberg and Michael Chang lasted 5 hours and 26 minutes, the longest tennis match in the Open Era at the time.

-This tournament marked the last appearance in a major for both John McEnroe and Jimmy Connors.
-McEnroe lost to Jim Courier in the fourth round, while Connors lost to Ivan Lendl in the second round.
+This tournament marked the last appearance in a singles major for two former world No. 1s: seven-time major singles champion John McEnroe and eight-time major singles champion Jimmy Connors.
+Both were defeated by world No. 1 players themselves: McEnroe lost to Jim Courier in the fourth round, while Connors lost to Ivan Lendl in the second round.
+This was Connors and Lendl's 35th and final professional meeting; Lendl won to end their head-to-head at 22-13 in his favor.

 Seeds

 The seeded players are listed below.
 Stefan Edberg is the champion; others show the round in which they were eliminated.